laneyberm/kickstarter-analysis/README.md

 ## Results

 - May held largest difference between the most successful theater events compared to May failed theater events.
-Therefore, May would be the best time to launch a theater event.
+Therefore based on the above information, May would be the best time to launch a theater event.

 - The lowest difference in successful and failed theater events was held in December.
 Both successful and failed events were close to equal which would mean that a theater event held in December would have close to a 50% chance of success.